-- 18. DS Calibration: This setting is used to calibrate the defrost sensor from 0 to -18F. - 19.
-SAS Calibration: This setting is used to calibrate the supply air sensor from 0 to -18F. - 20.
+- 20. Dehum Supply Set: This setting allows the target setpoint for the supply air temperature during dehumidification operation.
+The setpoint range is adjustable from 70F to 75F with a fixed differential of 5F.
+The default setpoint is 72F - 21.
+DS calibration: This setting is used to calibrate the defrost sensor from 0 to -18F. - 22.
+SAS calibration: This setting is used to calibrate the supply air sensor from 0 to -18F. - 23.
 T'STAT Select: The thermostat type can be selected with this setting for an option of H= Hardwired 24vac Thermostat or C = Communicating Thermostat via Modbus.
-The default setting is H= Hardwired 24vac Thermostat. - 21.
+The default setting is H= Hardwired 24vac Thermostat. - 24.
 Modbus ID: This setting allows the Modbus ID to be entered for Modbus communications for the unit.
-The range for the Modbus ID is 1 36161 the default Modbus ID is 1. - 22.
+The range for the Modbus ID is 1 36161 the default Modbus ID is 1. - 25.
 Modbus Baud Rate: This setting allows the Modbus Baud Rate to be entered for Modbus communications.
 The available Baud Rates are 9.6= 9600 and 19= 19200.
-The default Modbus Baud Rate is 19 = 19200. - 23.
+The default Modbus Baud Rate is 19 = 19200. - 26.
 Modbus Timeout: This is the setting for the Modbus communications timeout in minutes.
 The range of communications timeout is from 25 minutes to 21916 minutes.
-The default communications timeout is 25 minutes. - 24.
+The default communications timeout is 25 minutes. - 27.
+Head Pressure Cutout: This setting allows the cutout temperature for head pressure control to be adjusted from 75F to 95F in 1F increments.
+The Liquid line sensor is monitored for head pressure control to modulate the outdoor fan motor.
+When the sensor temperature reaches the cutout setpoint, the outdoor fan will begin operation.
+As the liquid line temperature rises the speed of the outdoor fan will increase as needed to maintain a minimum operating speed.
+The outdoor fan will decrease speed as the temperature decreases closer to the cutout setpoint until the liquid line temperature drops below the head pressure control cutout setpoint.
+The default head pressure control cutout temperature is 85F. - 28.
 Test: The Test feature has two options Y= Yes or N= No. When this setting is set to Y=Yes, all circuit timers are reduced to expedite testing for various system operations.
-When set to N=No, all circuit timers are used in their default configuration and normal operation. - 25.
+When set to N=No, all circuit timers are used in their default configuration and normal operation. - 29.
 Software Version Number: The software version of the 92589-control board will be displayed on the seven-segment display.
 This is for informational purposes only.